servenn/MERN-CRUD-JWT/README.md

 ## Prerequisites
  -[Nodejs] installed
- -[Mongodb] installed and running locall y or on a cloud service like Mongodb Atlas -[Postman] or [curl] to test the API
+ -[Mongodb] installed and running locally or on a cloud service like Mongodb Atlas -[Postman] or [curl] to test the API

  ## Getting started